ranghetti/sen2r/cran-comments.md

 * [R-hub] macOS 10.11 El Capitan, R-release (experimental)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs on all the tested platforms, with the exception of win-builder oldrelease, which returned the following warning:

+Found the following significant warnings:
+  Warning: namespace 'rgdal' is not available and has been replaced

+This warning is quite strange, being rgdal a well-known R package working also on R 3.5.2, for which binaries for r-oldrel are available and updated.